The override table provides a convenient way to enumerate exceptions to the default rule condition.

 WARNINGalert, if disk usage is greater than 30% for the same entities.

-- If not rule was matched, evaluate the default condition.
+- If no rule is matched, evaluate the default condition.

 Multiple Override Tables

-Multiple override tables can be created to trigger different email or web notifications.
+Multiple override tables can be created to trigger different email or webhooks.